duke24k/self-driving-car-nd/p9/README.md

 }
 ```

 I manually tunned each component.
-Kp and Kd are tuned for the car to minimize oscillation on the straight and curved lane.
-Ki is tuned based on CTE value when the car drives on the straight lane, after I tuned Kp and Kd.
+Kp and Kd were tuned for the car to minimize oscillation on the straight and curved lane.
+Ki was tuned based on CTE value when the car drives on the straight lane, after I tuned Kp and Kd.